dwhieb/dissertation/README.md

 #### Archilexeme Frequencies

-To calculate the frequency of each archilexeme in a corpus, run the following script:
+To calculate the frequency of each archlexeme in a corpus, run the following script:

 ```cmd
 node stats/scripts/bin/getStatistics.js {dataDir} --out {outputPath} --unit "lexeme" --filter data/English/scripts/tokenFilter.js